stanjosh/bootcamp/readme.md

 # Prework readme - For great learning

-#### Or "How I learned to stop using Notepad++ and instead use VS Code"
+#### Or "How I learned to stop using Notepad++ and love VS Code"

 ***

-The purpose of this readme is to familiarize myself with how the Markdown syntax boogies a little bit
+The purpose of this section is to familiarize myself with how the Markdown syntax boogies a little bit

 I can't quite figure out the line breaks but that's no big deal.